Exponential Mixing for 3D Stochastic Primitive Equations

-This paper reports weak solutions of 3D stochastic primitive equations of the large scale ocean converge exponentially fast to the equilibrium, if the noise is at the same time sufficiently smooth and non-degenerate.
-Furthermore, thanks to global well-posedness of the strong solution, weak solutions which are limits of Galerkin approximations share the same invariant measure.
-In particular, the invariant measure for the strong solution is unique.
+\textbf{Abstract}: In this paper, we prove that weak solutions of 3D stochastic primitive equations have exponential mixing property if the noise is sufficiently smooth and non-degenerate.
+With the help of uniqueness of strong solution of 3D stochastic primitive equations, we obtain that all weak solutions which are limitations of Galerkin approximations share the same invariant measure.
+In particular, the invariant measure of strong solution is unique.
+The coupling method plays a key role.